 Deferrals are intended to be granted for intentional occasions in which the student chooses not to begin his or her studies at American University in the term for which he or she was admitted.

-Examples of intentional deferrals may include, but are not limited to: a religious activity, community service project, teaching English, political campaigning, world travel, or a structured gap year program like with our partner Global Citizen Year.
+Examples of intentional deferrals may include, but are not limited to: a religious activity, community service project, teaching English, political campaigning, world travel, or a structured gap year program like the American University Gap Program or a program with our partner Global Citizen Year.
 Deferrals are not granted for financial reasons.
 Deferral requests are evaluated on their merits, and are not automatically approved simply because they were submitted on time.

 Deadline and Instructions

-The deadline for requesting a deferral is June 1.
-Students who are interested in deferring must contact the deferral liaison in Undergraduate Admissions, Jesse Monroe, who will provide the official deferral request form.
+The deadline for requesting a deferral is July 1.
+Students who are interested in deferring must contact the deferral liaison in Undergraduate Admissions, Mary Ann Hollander, who will provide the official deferral request form.

 Please note that the deferral request form must be submitted by the deadline referenced above.
 In addition, a deferral request will not be considered unless the student has submitted the enrollment agreement and deposit.
 We will review all requests received by the deadline as soon as possible.
 Students will be notified in writing regarding the status of their request.